johnjcamilleri/johnjcamilleri.github.io/academic/index.md

 {: .updated}
 Updated {{ site.time | date: "%d %B %Y" }}

-I'm a recent Ph.D. graduate from the department of [Computer Science and Engineering](http://www.chalmers.se/en/departments/cse/) at [Chalmers University of Technology](http://www.chalmers.se/en/) and the [University of Gothenburg](http://www.gu.se/english/), Sweden.
+I'm a Ph.D. graduate from the department of
+[Computer Science and Engineering](http://www.chalmers.se/en/departments/cse/) at [Chalmers University of Technology](http://www.chalmers.se/en/) and the [University of Gothenburg](http://www.gu.se/english/), Sweden.